EmoryMLIP/emory-reu-ret-website/content/authors/nyang/_index.md

 ---
 # Display name
-title: Deepanshu Verma
+title: Nicole Yang

 # Username (this should match the folder name)
 authors:
-- dverma
+- nyang

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Postdoctoral Fellow, Mentor
+role: Distinguished Visiting Assistant Professor

 # Organizations/Affiliations
 organizations: